Mental Health First Aiders, why does our industry need you?

 If you or a colleague require support now and don’t feel comfortable talking about this at work, there are charities available to offer immediate and confidential support.

 If you want to start a conversation with your workforce, but don’t know how, we are available to come to your premises and deliver mental health toolbox talk.
-With the aim to address mental health and ensure that employees feel comfortable and supported if they would like to talk, it also shows that as a company you care about your employee’s health.
+With the aim to address emotional wellbeing and ensure that employees feel comfortable and supported if they would like to talk, it also shows that as a company you care about your employee’s health.